DryKibble/52Cards/README.md

                     will move to the Ace pile.
                     Expected behavior: the 5 + whatever is under it won't move to the Ace pile, only between other non-Ace piles

-    Found bugs:
-        Solitaire: Restart isn't working
+        10/9/25 Solitaire: Restart now works as expected

     In testing:
-        Solitaire: Autosort when all cards are flipped over
+        Solitaire: Autosort when all cards are flipped over (implemented at ~10:30) All games: proper win/lose screens